firefly-iii/docs/docs/docs/how-to/firefly-iii/installation/self-managed.md

 You can search the web to find out how to install these modules.
 Some may be installed already depending on your system.
 Use `phpinfo()` or `php -i` to find out.

 ## Installing Firefly III

+!!! warning "Installing by pulling the remote repository"
+    It's no longer possible to install Firefly III by simply pulling the code from the `main` or `develop` branch of the repository.
+Generated (JS) code and other dependencies are not in the repository, so your new installation may not work as expected.

 ### Main command